• Skip to primary navigation

 Make Ice Cream Filling

-• In a large bowl stir together vanilla ice cream and blueberry compote until slightly combined with swirls of purple and vanilla.
-Use a metal spoon.
+1. In a large bowl stir together vanilla ice cream and the cooled blueberry compote until slightly combined with swirls of purple and vanilla.

-• Remove bottom pie crust from freezer.
-Scoop blueberry ice cream into baked bottom crust and fill to the top.
-Cover with plastic wrap and set in freezer to firm to 2-3 hrs.
+1. Remove the bottom pie crust from the freezer and fill it with the blueberry ice cream.
+Cover with plastic wrap and set in freezer to firm about 2-3 hours.

-• Meanwhile remove chilled top crust and cut a round circle using a sharp knife to a little wider than 9 inches in diameter.
+2. Meanwhile remove the chilled top crust and cut a round circle using a sharp knife to a little wider than 9-inches in diameter.

-• Slide bottom crust carefully off the metal pan and onto serving dish.
-Place top crust onto pie.
+4. Slide bottom crust carefully off the metal pan and onto serving dish.
+Place top crust onto the ice cream filled pie.

-• Carefully slice with large sharp knife and serve!
+5. Carefully slice with large sharp knife and serve!
+Store in the freezer.

 Reader Interactions